VOICE OF THE PERSECUTED

 What is Persecution Watch?

 Persecution Watch is a U.S. national prayer conference call ministry that prays specifically for the global Persecuted Church.
 For over a decade, Blaine Scogin led this national network of believers who faithfully pray for the persecuted and the global harvest for the Kingdom of God.
 The group meets via a free call-in service every Tuesday, Thursday, and Saturday night at 9pm Eastern time in the United States (please check your time zone).
-Blaine also served as Prayer Director for Voice of the Persecuted, and the missions became one.
+Blaine also served as Prayer Director for Voice of the Persecuted, and the two missions became one.
 Brother Blaine passed into glory on December 26, 2019.
 It was truly a blessing for all of us to serve alongside this dear man of God and he will be greatly missed.
 The prayer mission of Persecution Watch remains an important part of our mission.
 Voice of the Persecuted is committed to continue the prayer conference call for the persecuted along with the dedicated Persecution Watch prayer warrior team.

 Prior to the passing of Brother Blaine, he confirmed the passing of the torch as prayer conference call leader to Nadia Dybvik.
 Nadia has a burdened heart for the persecuted and is a prayer warrior standing in the gap for them.
-She joined the Persecution Watch prayer team in 2013 and has been part of the core ever since.
-Before becoming the prayer call leader, she served in the role of prayer moderator since 2015.
+She joined the Persecution Watch prayer team in 2015 and has been part of the core ever since.
+Before becoming the prayer call leader, she served in the role of prayer moderator since 2016.
 Blaine chose Nadia for her faithfulness to pray for the persecuted and her strong commitment to the Persecution Watch mission.
 We are blessed not only with her gift of prayer, but her genuine love for every brother and sister in Christ that comes on the call to pray.
 May the Lord continue to bless Nadia and the prayer team in the mission and their personal lives.

 Persecution Watch also hosts callers who want to pray united from other nations.
 If your heart is perplexed by the sufferings of our persecuted brothers and sisters, you no longer need to pray alone.

 We welcome all who desire to pray for the persecuted church and consider it a joy to pray together with you.
-If you are new to the call and cannot find your voice, listen in and pray silently or on mute.
+If you are new to the call and cannot find your voice, listen in, and pray silently or mute.
 We are grateful and thank the Lord for bringing us all together to pray in agreement for our persecuted family in Christ.
 We can all be prayer warriors on this call!

 God bless and protect you in your faithfulness to serve.